 When it comes to your ad’s text, knowing how to write effective ad copy is already half the battle done.

 And that’s what you’ll learn in this article so read on for a number of copywriting tips you can add to your advertising marketing arsenal!

-Before we delve into the actual ad copywriting tips, it pays to know the in-depth advantages of a well-written ad copy.
+Before we delve into copywriting your Facebook ads as well as for other types of platforms, it pays to know the in-depth advantages of a well-written ad copy.

-A properly written copy for your ad will not only add to your business’ bottom line but also save you money in the process.
+A properly written Facebook copywriting ad will not only add to your business’ bottom line but also save you money in the process.

-Because an ad’s that working means your marketing budget is being put to good use.
+Why?
+Because a working ad means your marketing budget is being put to good use.

 When you’re able to create targeted ad copy, your message resonates much better to the people you’re trying to reach.

 This lets you achieve two things: increased brand awareness and the chance to convert prospects into customers.